veroxy/jkl-base/README.md

 ---
 ```

-For reference, look at the [demo repository](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll) to see how the files are set up.

 5. Add the form to the `contact.html` page.
 Add the following code to your `contact.html` page:
 ```
 <form name="sentMessage" id="contactForm" novalidate>